Purpose

 subpartitions of the underlying table.key_compression Specify

-to specify the prefix length (number of prefix columns to compress).Oracle Database compresses indexes that are nonunique or unique indexes of at least two columns.
+COMPRESS to enable key compression, which eliminates repeated occurrence of key column values and may substantially reduce storage.
+Use integer to specify the prefix length (number of prefix columns to compress).Oracle Database compresses indexes that are nonunique or unique indexes of at least two columns.
 If you want to use compression for a partitioned index, then you must create the index with compression enabled at the index level.
 You can subsequently enable and disable the compression setting for individual partitions of such a partitioned index.
 You can also enable and disable compression when rebuilding individual partitions.
 You can modify an existing non-partitioned index to enable or disable compression only when rebuilding the index.

 -